 If you choose to do this, we require full payment to be initiated within one business day of placing your order.
 We will hold the physical bullion for you until you pick it up.
 Please note that we require a pickup in Malaysia within two months of the order.

 Silver Bullion Sdn Bhd is always interested to buy investment grade (.999 or higher) silver or gold bullion.
-We buy the type of major brand bullion we stock in inventory regardless of provenance at very competitive rates and pay a substantial premium if the specific bullion was originally bought from us (the “From Client” price).
-Client Prices are always at spot and higher.
+We buy the type of major brand bullion we stock in inventory regardless of provenance at very competitive rates if the specific bullion was originally bought from us (the “From Client” price).

 For bullion of the same type we sell, but not bought from us, we offer to purchase at "Non-client price" which can be below spot but is still much higher than most gold or silver "buyback programs".

 To find out how much are our current buy back prices, please click on this link.

 The step by step process: